As an actress and an activist, OLIVIA WILDE is a modern-day

 Festival and received a special jury mention during judging.
 The film explores

 the current cholera epidemic in Haiti.
 Last year she made her filmmaker mark at

 the TriBeCa Film Festival when she executive produced the simultaneously

 uplifting and heartbreaking short Sun City Picture House, which follows a

 community in Haiti that rallies to build a movie theater after the disastrous

 2010 earthquake.
 The film won the audience award at the Maui Film Festival and

-In addition to her work on the big screen, Wilde played Dr. Remy "Thirteen"
+In addition to her work on the big screen, in 2007 Wilde joined the Emmy and

-"Skin," produced by Jerry Bruckheimer; and a recurring role on the critically
+Haggis, Skin produced by Jerry Bruckheimer and a recurring role on the

-Vine," in the Epic Theatre Center's off-Broadway production.
+The Vine in the Epic Theatre Center's Off-Broadway production.

 foundation board of the ACLU of Southern California.